 Energy storage to supply on-demand is becoming more important with regard to the trend towards photovoltaic and wind power.
-Which providers of storage solutions will establish themselves, and will there be a so called storage market in the future?
-Possible economic effects, effects on society in general, as well as environmental issues are the focus of this study commissioned by the Austrian Parliament.
+Which providers of storage solutions will establish themselves, and will there be a so-called storage market in the future?
+Possible economic effects, effects on society in general, as well as environmental issues were the focus of this study commissioned by the Austrian Parliament.

 Renewable electricity generation, such as wind power or photovoltaics, depends on the time of day or year.
-To complicate things, use profiles – i.e. the need for energy over a day or a season – often do not correspond to production profiles.
-The spatial distance between generation and consumption of electrical energy, due to the further expansion of renewable generation capacity, is also an infrastructural challenge for decarbonisation.
-An important element in solving this challenge are storage technologies that store temporary or regional energy surpluses and provide them when needed.
-Therefore, there are several methods for storing electrical energy: they range from hydraulic pumped storage units to flywheels and electrochemical storage systems (batteries).
+To complicate things, use profiles – i.e., the need for energy over a day or a season – often do not correspond to production profiles.
+Due to the further expansion of renewable generation capacity, the spatial distance between generation and consumption of electrical energy is also an infrastructural challenge for decarbonisation.
+Essential elements in solving this challenge are storage technologies that store temporary or regional energy surpluses and provide them when needed.
+Therefore, several methods for storing electrical energy range from hydraulic pumped storage units to flywheels and electrochemical storage systems (batteries).

-The project is carried out by the 'ARGE ITA-AIT Parlament' under the framework agreement with the Austrian Parliament.
+The project was carried out by the "ARGE ITA-AIT Parlament" in the course of the framework contract with the Austrian Parliament.

 11/2018 - 06/2019